 NeRRe Therapeutics is led by an experienced management team.
 The company is backed by international life sciences investors: Advent Life Sciences, Fountain Healthcare Partners, Forbion Capital Partners and OrbiMed, all of whom took part in a £23m Series B fundraising in 2017.
 The company was founded in 2012 as a spin out from GSK, which transferred its NK antagonist portfolio, including clinical data, toxicity, safety and formulation packages, and all associated intellectual property to NeRRe.
 The company has built on this package, generating exciting new preclinical and clinical data to support the progression of its portfolio and creating further value with novel intellectual property.

-The unique neurokinin-1,3 receptor antagonist NT-814 was demerged from NeRRe Therapeutics as KaNDy Therapeutics in September 2017, in order to focus on its potential as an innovative medicine in Women’s Health.
+A unique NK-1,3RA called NT-814 was demerged from NeRRe Therapeutics into KaNDy Therapeutics in September 2017, in order to allow NeRRe to focus on developing the NK-1RA pipeline.

 NeRRe is based at the state-of-the-art Stevenage Bioscience Catalyst (www.stevenagecatalyst.com), the UK’s first open innovation bioscience campus.

 2 Harle M, Blackhall F, Molassiotis A, et al. Neurokinin-1 receptor antagonism for the treatment of cough in lung cancer.
 ERS Congress 2016, Abstract PA5060.